Every plastic surgeon and every breast augmentation is unique.

 But there are some instances where your plastic surgeon may choose to place drains:

-- If your implants are placed under the muscle (because there's more surgical trauma to cut the muscle)
+If your breast implants are placed under the muscle (because there's more surgical trauma to cut the muscle)

-- If there is excessive bleeding during the breast surgery (to help prevent a 'hematoma' - a build-up of blood in the breast)
+If there is excessive bleeding during the breast augmentation (to help prevent a 'hematoma' - a build-up of blood in the breast)

-- If you have a revision surgery (because there's more surgical dissection) or an internal bra (e.g. to repair implant displacement)
+If you have a breast augmentation revision surgery (because there's more surgical dissection) or an internal bra (e.g. to repair breast implant displacement)

-If you're getting textured implants your surgeon will more than likely use drains.
+If you're getting textured breast implants your surgeon will more than likely use drains.

-Textured implants are designed so that the body 'sticks' to them to hold them in place (which is really important for shaped implants as it stops them rotating).
+Textured breast implants are designed so that the body 'sticks' to them to hold them in place (which is really important for shaped breast implants as it stops them rotating).

-If there's fluid around the implant it stops the tissues adhering to the implant so drains are often used to help draw the fluid away after breast surgery.
+If there's fluid around the breast implant it stops the tissues adhering to the breast implant so drains are often used to help draw the fluid away after a breast augmentation.

 Drains are... strange.